 Selected Installation for Test Pattern, Sound Check an Arts Technology exhibition in the University Galleries in Normal, IL.

 This is installation consists of corrugated tubing, PVC pipe, 4 computers and 4 monitors.
-The project contains around 800′ of black tubing and wire.
-Four monitors display hacked .jpeg images with implanted code from my own novel.
-Each chapter of the novel makes one image.
-All are displayed in a loop, each monitor displaying either the image or various versions of the code.
+The project contains around 800 feet of black tubing and wire.
+Four monitors display hacked .jpg images with implanted code from my very own story.
+Each chapter of the novel makes one image and all are displayed in a loop via the monitors positioned in the center.
+Overall, the form looks like a futuristic black tree that is holding up the building.

-The piece discusses the “creative fluidity” of code art, the forms it can take, and also, the importance of code outside the world of artists.
-Code can be computer code, spoken language, non-spoken language, DNA, our daily routines, step-by-step processes… Essentialy one bit of so-called code can be seen as one idea that is communicated from one entity to another.
-In this technologically dependent world, It seems every little item/gadget relies on a form of digital communication.
+The piece discusses the creative fluidity of code, the forms it can take, and also, the importance of code for modern day artists.
+Code can be computerized, a spoken language, a non-spoken language, DNA, our daily routines, step-by-step processes, etc. Everything we do on a daily basis can be rendered down to a single bit of code, a binary yes or no. One bit of code can also be seen as one idea that is communicated from one entity to another.
+In this technology dependent world, it seems every thing we interact with on a daily basis relies on a form of digital communication.
 Knowing this, I firmly believe that everyone individual should have basic code skills before they leave high school.
-Not understanding how to read code today is like not knowing how to read the dictionary 100 years ago.
-Society is now embedded with this language and we all need to know how to communicate it.
+Not understanding how to code today is like not knowing how to read the dictionary 100 years ago.
+Code is the language of our society and we all need to know how to communicate it.

 This installation communicates these ideas to the world from the point-of-view of a developing artist.
 I originally found code to be an extremely structured and static thing.
-As I began to learn how to use computer code as art, I began to see its flexibility in the creative process.
-Their does seems to be an underlying structure, a set of loosely defined rules and functions, but I can dance around that framework in a infinite number of ways.
+It contained it’s set of strict rules, syntax and barriers.
+However, as I began to learn how to use computer code as art, I began to see its flexibility in the creative process.
+It is no longer a barrier, but another tool at my disposal.
+With Code as a Pillar, I wanted to find a way to take a digital code format that has been so regimented in it’s form (how it is written and how it is displayed) and work against it.

 The beauty of code can surprise you.